TyeMcQueen/terraform-google-certificate-map-simple/README.md

-The reduced requirements also mean that there is less that you have to trouble-shoot when a certificate fails to be issued (compared to LB-authenticated certificates).
+The reduced requirements also mean that there is less that you have to trouble-shoot when a certificate fails to be issued (compared to LB-authorized certificates).

 ### Better Reliability

-DNS-authenticated certificates rely on less infrastructure and you can safely tear down and/or recreate your load balancer and your host DNS entries and not impact the certificates.
-It is too easy to accidentally cause an LB-authenticated certificate to be recreated, causing at least a 20-minute outage.
+DNS-authorized certificates rely on less infrastructure and you can safely tear down and/or recreate your load balancer and your host DNS entries and not impact the certificates.
+It is too easy to accidentally cause an LB-authorized certificate to be recreated, causing a 20-minute outage (or longer).

 ### Better Security